yousefalsatouf/datafactory-test/README.md

 ### `git clone https://github.com/yousefalsatouf/datafactory-test.git`

-Then :

-### `npm install to install packages and depandecies`
+Then to install packages and depandecies :

+### `npm install`

-In your terminal cd to project directory, and you can run to start project on localhost:
+In your terminal cd to project directory

+`cd datafactory`

+To start project on localhost:

 ### `yarn start`
 or